dell-cloud-marketplace/docker-varnish/README.md

 ### Advanced Example

-By default docker-varnish is configured to use Docker gateway IP to cache the docker host on port 8080 with a [Varnish cache storage amount](https://www.varnish-cache.org/docs/3.0/tutorial/sizing_your_cache.html) of 100MB.
+By default docker-varnish image is configured to use Docker gateway IP to cache the docker host on port 8080 with a [Varnish cache storage amount](https://www.varnish-cache.org/docs/3.0/tutorial/sizing_your_cache.html) of 100MB.

 This example will override these defaults using:
 - **VARNISH_BACKEND_IP** to specify the IP address of the host that Varnish will cache.